photomoose/OCRDrone/README.md

 npm install nodecr
 ```

+The following applications also need to be downloaded and installed on your system.
+NOTE: the executable binaries of each must be available in your system path.

 tesseract: https://code.google.com/p/tesseract-ocr

 ffmpeg: http://ffmpeg.org/download.html

-Note: The executable binaries for tesseract and ffmpeg must be in your system path.

 ## Tips